piskvorky/gensim-simserver/README.rst

 Simserver is released under the `GNU Affero GPL license v3 <http://www.gnu.org/licenses/agpl.html>`_.

-This means you may use simserver freely in your application (even commercial application!), but you **must then open-source that application as well**, under an AGPL-compatible license.
+This means you may use simserver freely in your application (even commercial application!), but you **must then open-source your application as well**, under an AGPL-compatible license.

 The AGPL license makes sure that this applies even when you make your application available only remotely (such as through the web).

 TL;DR: **simserver is open-source, but you have to contact me for any proprietary use.**